-The fourth navigational page has also no graphics.
-The estimated time of arrival and estimated time established are displayed in the top row.
-Information for the selected airport is shown on this page.
+The estimated time of arrival and estimated time established are displayed at the bottom part of page.
+Also information for the selected airport is shown at the bottom of this page.
 This information includes airport frequency, runway info and sunrise/sunset times for the selected target.

-5.5.5 Button Actions
+5.5.4 Button Actions

-When any of the six buttons are pressed, the functions for the buttons are shown.
+When any of the eight buttons are pressed, the functions for the buttons are shown.
 If a selected button is pressed once more the selected action will take place.